kai-lou/docker/README.md

 # docker
-The project is for storing the docker files used for homebrew projects
+The project is for storing the docker files used for my homebrew projects

 The PyTorch Dockerfiles can also be used as installation guides for configuring a PyTorch virtual environment in Anaconda.
 All installation commands work in an Anaconda virtual environment.

 Note that PyTorch GPU Dockerfile requires a Linux host with Nvidia CUDA driver installed.
 I only have an Ubuntu running as Windows Subsystem at the moment, so the GPU Dockerfile cannot be tested.
 If anyone can test it, please feel free to update the README.

-However, if you install all the dependencies manually in an Anaconda environment on a Windows host with Nvidia CUDA driver, you the environment works fine with GPU.
+However, if you install all the dependencies manually in an Anaconda environment on a Windows host with Nvidia CUDA driver, the environment works fine with GPU.

 ## Often used Docker commands
     $ Docker images